secoda/gitbook/integrations/data-warehouses/azure-synapse/README.md

 ---
-description: An overview for the Hive integration with Secoda
+description: An overview of the Azure Synapse integration with Secoda
 ---

 # Azure Synapse